 Three Perfect Days at Copper Mountain

 Travel just 75 miles west of Denver and encounter the heart of the Colorado Rocky Mountains.
 Upon entering Copper Mountain and checking into your spacious accommodations, leave the car keys in your unit – you won’t need them.
-With three pedestrian-friendly villages, you can take full advantage of Copper’s vibrant atmosphere with lodging, dining and shopping all within walking distance.
-In Copper’s Center Village you’ll find plenty of après options for the family.
-Whether you’re sitting by the fire globe roasting s’mores or enjoying the lively après atmosphere one of the patios , sit back, relax and enjoy the comforts of a Rocky Mountain winter experience.
-Locals tip: Pick up a signature s’mores kit at McCoys When it’s time to warm up, slip inside one of Copper’s signature dining locations.
+With three pedestrian-friendly villages, you can take full advantage of Copper’s vibrant atmosphere with lodging, dining, and shopping all within walking distance.
+In Copper’s Center Village, you’ll find plenty of après options for the family.
+Whether you’re sitting by the fire globe roasting s’mores or enjoying the lively après atmosphere one of the patios, sit back, relax and enjoy the comforts of a Rocky Mountain winter experience.
+Locals tip: Pick up a signature s’mores kit at McCoy's Mountain Market.
+When it’s time to warm up, slip inside one of Copper’s signature dining locations.
 Options include Mountain Melt serving up twists on the classic macaroni and grilled cheese, or Mahi’s Fish Tacos offering a la carte street tacos.
-After dinner, stop into On the Rockies Whiskey Bar for a late night sampling of over 100 varieties of whiskey, bourbon and scotch.
+After dinner, stop into High Rockies Whiskey and Wine Bar for a late-night sampling of over 100 varieties of whiskey, bourbon, and scotch.

-Local's tip : Try the Forager taco.
-Made up of shiitake, cremini and oyster mushrooms and topped with cotija cheese and a creamy corn relish, this twist on a taco does not disappoint.
+Local's tip: Try the Forager taco.
+Made of shiitake, cremini and oyster mushrooms and topped with cotija cheese and creamy corn relish, this twist on a taco does not disappoint.